KelvinPompey-40718390/sem-project-group6/use-cases/use-case-11.md

 ## MAIN SUCCESS SCENARIO

-1. Employee requests population information for a given criteria.
+1. Employee requests report of all the cities in a district organised by largest to smallest population.
-2. Employee captures the variables to filter the population data.
-3. Employee extracts the population information.
+2. Employee extracts the result.
-4. Employee provides the data to the organization.
+3. Employee provides the data to the organization.

 ## EXTENSIONS